Malcolm-G-Moringa/wk3-code-challenge/README.md

         git clone https://github.com/your-username-here/wk3-code-challenge.git

 ### Running the application
-To run the application, follow these steps:
+If you wish to run application from cloned repository:

 - In the VS code project terminal or in the system terminal while in the project directory, run the following command:\
   `json-server --watch db.json`\
   The above command will allow the db.json file to act as a server for the application.
+- Then open index.html by running in the terminal the command: `open index.html` or by navigating to the folder containing the index.html file through the file manager of your system and double-clicking on the file.

+If you wish to access the application without cloning it to your computer,simply follow this simple step:
 - Access the website by going to the following link:

                 https://malcolm-g-moringa.github.io/wk3-code-challenge/.

-- Alternatively, you can open index.html by running in the terminal the command: `open index.html` or by navigating to the folder containing the index.html file through the file manager of your system and double-clicking on the file.

 ---
 ## Authors